 - The naming of questions and question sets

 - The use of labels on questions

-When you are making questions, also have in mind the possibility of reusing the questions.
-It is often easier to reuse questions if you make multiple questions instead of complex questions with multiple interactions/questions within.
+When creating questions, have in mind the possibility of reusing the questions.
+It is often easier to reuse questions if you make multiple questions instead of one complex question with multiple interactions/questions within.

-Over time, the question bank and the question set bank will grow.
-We have therefore created an Inspera Best practice guide to give you tips on how to name questions and question sets.
+The question bank and the number of questions sets will grow over time.
+We have therefore created an Inspera Best practice guide to give you tips on how to name questions and question sets

 7.2 Creation of Tests